openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 - expose a configuration option in the cluster-monitoring-operator ConfigMap that allows selecting the metrics collection profile;
-- OCP components that would like to implement metrics collection profiles would have to provide X monitors.
-Where X is the number of metrics collection profiles that we would support.
+- OCP components that would like to implement metrics collection profiles would have to provide at least 1 monitor for each supported metrics collection profile.

 ### Workflow Description